gravitational/teleport/rfd/0028-cluster-config-resources.md

    or `node-sync`.
 1. The value of `proxy_checks_host_keys` cannot be changed.

-This would be achieved by a new RBAC verb `update.no-proxy`.
-A user could then be assigned a role featuring `update.on-proxy` instead of the regular, more permissive `update`:
+This would be achieved by a new RBAC verb `update.no_proxy_recording`.
+A user could then be assigned a role featuring `update.no_proxy_recording` instead of the regular, more permissive `update`:
 ```
   allow:
     rules:
     - resources: [session_recording_config]
-      verbs: [read, update.no-proxy]
+      verbs: [read, update.no_proxy_recording]
 ```

 ### Additional dynamically configurable resources